fteychene/nginx-ansible-playground/README.md

 Welcome to this playground to install [Nginx](https://www.nginx.com/) and configure routing to an application using [Ansible](https://docs.ansible.com/ansible/latest/index.html).

-This playground provide a setup for 3 VM using [Vagrant](https://www.vagrantup.com/), one for nginx to be sued as loadbalancer and 2 for application deployment.
+This playground provide a setup for 3 VM using [Vagrant](https://www.vagrantup.com/), one for nginx to be used as loadbalancer and 2 for application deployment.

 This repository already define a playbook with :
  - Nginx installed
- - Application installation adn startup
+ - Application installation and startup
- - A default site enabled on Nginx
+ - A default site enabled on Nginx on domain (192.168.33.10)

-Provided :
+Here is a schema of what is provided :

 ![schema](images/start.svg)